Kiran-Sawant/Swap-Calculator/README.md

  - MT5 terminal should have an active connection with the brokers server.

 ## Future updates (not guaranteed)
- - Segrigation of assets according to asset class.
+ - Segrigation of securities according to asset class.
  - Calculation in multiple currencies.

 ## For Developers: